About Arija A. (aka. Ari Archer)

 # Philosophy

-My political philosophy centres on protecting individual freedoms while supporting social justice and LGBTQ+ rights.
-I'm particularly critical of militarism and the ways societies indoctrinate young people into accepting authoritarian structures as normal or even necessary.
+In a similar note, I would consider myself particularly critical of militarism and the ways societies indoctrinate young people into accepting authoritarian structures as normal or even necessary.

 # Beyond Code